ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 - Select the `Automations` entry
 - Click `Add Automation` and select `Start with an empty automation`
 - Give the automation a name and description that tells you what it will do
-- Set the execution mode, `single` is a good default, this is mostly used for longer running automations
+- Set the execution mode, `single` is a good default.
+  This is mostly used for longer running automations
-- Select a trigger type, for example a when another device is controlled, an event is sent
+- Select a trigger type, for example when another device is controlled, an event is sent
-- If wanted add a condition, this will be evaluated after the trigger is fired and before any actions are executed
+- If desired add a condition
+  This will be evaluated after the trigger is fired and before any actions are executed
 - Select one or multiple actions or scenes to control or activate
 - Click the `Save` button

 It is also possible to edit the automation using the yaml format.
-In the top right click on the three dots and select `Edit as YAML`, this will give you an editor to edit the automation in its raw yaml formatting.
+In the top right click on the three dots and select `Edit as YAML`.
+This will give you an editor to edit the automation in its raw yaml formatting.
-You can always test the automation by clicking the `execute button`, this will ignore the trigger but test any of the given conditions and execute the specified actions.
+You can always test the automation by clicking the `execute button`.
+This will ignore the trigger but test any of the given conditions and execute the specified actions.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2021-02-10-home-automation-part-2/automation-1.jpeg' | prepend: site.baseurl }}" data-lightbox="ui" data-title="New automation dialog">